caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The `>>` right-shift operator's behaviour is type-dependent.
 On signed types, it performs an arithmetic shift and populates the high-order bit(s) with the value of the most significant bit.
 On unsigned types, it populates the high-order bit(s) with zero.

 The `is` operator was originally intended for type-testing.
 With expressions of the form `expr is type`, where `expr` is an expression and `type` is a type name, the operator's value is true if the expression's type is `type` or is derived from `type`&mdash; in other words, if the operand could be assigned to a variable of type `type` without error.
 If not, its value is false.
 Since C# 7 the `is` operator has slightly extended syntax, the most useful variant of which is a format that, if the operator is true, assigns the expression to a newly-declared variable of the type.
 This syntax reads, for example, `expr is int x`: if `expr` can be assigned to the `int` type, it will be assigned to a newly-declared `int` variable `x`.
-The C# and later version of `is` also allows you to use a constant as the right-hand operand; this is exactly equivalent to using the `Equals()` method, but allows you to write `expr is null` if you want to write that&mdash;it is a useful way of avoiding infinite loops when defining overrides of the `==` operator.
+The C# 8 and later version of `is` also allows you to use a constant as the right-hand operand; this is exactly equivalent to using the `Equals()` method, but allows you to write `expr is null` if you want to write that&mdash;it is a useful way of avoiding infinite loops when defining overrides of the `==` operator.
 It also introduces the syntax `expr is var x`, which is almost equivalent to writing `var x = expr` but is an expression, rather than a declaration statement.
+C# 9 extended this to include relational and boolean-logic patterns, so you can write `expr is >= 0 and < 256`.

 The `as` operator allows you to do safe type-casting.
 If it is possible to convert an expression `expr` to type `T` then the expression `expr as T` is effectively the same as `(T)expr`.
 However, if it is *not* possible, the former will be `null` without error whereas the latter will throw a `System.InvalidCastException`.
-The `as` operator gets less use in new code due to the C# 7 extensions to the `is` operator; code that would have formerly been written:
+The `as` operator gets less use in new code due to the C# 7+ extensions to the `is` operator; code that would have formerly been written:

 ```
 var castValue = expr as T;